aidenator/SpinWithUs/README.md

 # spinwith.us

-## What even is this?
+## What the eff is this?
-This site was made just for fun, to get Linux experience, and to get python web server experience.
+A goofy site to shame all other single-serve sites.

-Scratch that.
 This is spinwith.us.
 This is gonna be awesome!

 -A.L.T.